Bao-Thien-Ngo/IMDB_250/README.md

 - Which decade produces the most movies on this list?
 - What is the average IMDB rating over time?

-We are using Python and its libraries such as matplotlib, pandas, plotly, and numpy to clean and visualize the dataset.
+We are using Python and its libraries such as Matplotlib, Pandas, Plotly, and Numpy to clean and visualize the dataset.

 *** Note: For our last graph, we use Plotly to display the mean rating over time, since GitHub cannot show out graph so we attach its picture to this github repo.